Sclera Definition: White of The Eyeball

 Scleral Expansion

-Scleral expansion is a somewhat controversial procedure designed to treat presbyopia.
-Presbyopia is the loss of the ability to focus up close with age.
+Scleral expansion is a somewhat controversial procedure designed to treat presbyopia.4 Presbyopia is the loss of the ability to focus up close with age.

-The surgery involves inserting four plastic pieces into the sclera, between the eye muscles.
-This technology is still improving, and some researchers feel that this procedure can become the gold standard in presbyopia treatment.
+The surgery involves inserting four plastic pieces into the sclera between the eye muscles.
+This technology is still improving, and some researchers feel this procedure could become the gold standard in presbyopia treatment.

 Scleral Buckle